cloud-66-internal/help.cloud66.com/_includes/how-to-guides/deployment/ssh-keys.md

 ## Generate Keys on Linux and Mac

-Run the
-ssh-keygen
- command in the terminal and answer the questions when prompted, the defaults are acceptable for most use cases.
+Run the `ssh-keygen` command in the terminal and answer the questions when prompted.
+The defaults are acceptable for most use cases.

-{% highlight bash %}
-ssh-keygen
-{% endhighlight %}

 The generated keys should now be located in your home directory ~/.ssh/